Arudjreis/awesome-security-GRC/README.md

 ## :lock_with_ink_pen: The Security

-Understanding the security measures
+Understanding the security measures.

 ## :briefcase: The Business

-Understanding the business language
+Understanding the business language.